mehulagg/gitlab/doc/user/project/issues/related_issues.md

 ![Removing a related issue](img/related_issues_remove_v12_8.png)

 Access our [permissions](../../permissions.md) page for more information.
-NOTE: A user must have a minimum of Developer access in each projects in order to link them together.
+NOTE: A user must have a minimum level of Developer access in each projects in order to link them together.